move-lab-archive/beatthetraffic/README.md

 video.release()
 ```

 But for the best results nothing beats a manual process.
-Ganerate some frames of
+Generate some frames of
 the video with ffmpeg:

 `ffmpeg -i prototype_level_1.mp4 -r 1/1 $filename%03d.bmp`